permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/remote.md

 ## Get All Remotes

-The `permguard remote` command allows for the retrieval of all remotes.
+The `permguard remote` command allows for the retrieval of all remote servers.

 ```bash
 permguard remote